nicolasdao/graphql-s2s/README.md

 `
 ```

 The enriched schema provides a richer and more compact notation.
 The transpiler converts the enriched schema into the standard expected by [graphql.js](https://github.com/graphql/graphql-js) (using the _buildSchema_ method) as well as the [Apollo Server](https://github.com/apollographql/graphql-tools).
+For more details on how to extract those extra information from the string schema, use the method _getSchemaAST_ (example in section [_Metadata Decoration_](#metadata-decoration)).

 _Metadata_ can be added to decorate the schema types and properties.
 Add whatever you want as long as it starts with _@_ and start hacking your schema.
-The original intent of that feature was to decoration the schema with metadata _@node_ and _@edge_ so we coould add metadata about the nature of the relations between types.
+The original intent of that feature was to decorate the schema with metadata _@node_ and _@edge_ so we could add metadata about the nature of the relations between types.

 ## Examples
 _WARNING: the following examples will be based on '[graphql-tools](https://github.com/apollographql/graphql-tools)' from the Apollo team, but the string schema could also be used with the 'buildSchema' method from graphql.js_